Iowa Department of Natural Resources: Forestry Bureau

 It provides technical assistance to Iowa tree, forest and prairie owners and businesses with forestry and prairie management planning, cost-share programs and education.
 The bureau manages more than 40000 acre of forests for timber, wildlife, watershed protection and recreation.
 It operates state nurseries in Ames, Iowa and Montrose, Iowa producing 4 million tree and shrub seedlings annually at low cost to the public for erosion control, wildlife habitat and reforestation.

 Parks Bureau

 The 'Parks Bureau' operates and maintains 84 parks and recreation areas with trails and cabins for camping, picnicking, swimming, boating and fishing.
 It is responsible for more than 90 state preserves set aside for their natural or cultural significance and supervises programs in recreation planning and resource protection.

+As of 2018, there was one employee each for 29 of Iowa's 78 state parks, forests and off-road vehicle areas and one law enforcement official for every 9,011 people who hunt, fish or boat in the state.

+Line of duty deaths

+3 Employees of the Iowa Department of Natural Resources have been killed in the line of duty.

 Budget

 The department receives less than 1 percent of the state’s general tax appropriations since it was founded, "routinely ranking among the lowest states in per capita spending on environmental protection".

 The DNR's annual budget as of 2013 was $213 million.